INDIANA: NO REGULATIONS

-The Indiana Homeschool Law requires you to teach a minimum of 180 days/year.
-It is up to you to decide which days to teach and how long to teach each day.
+The Indiana Homeschool Law requires your child to study a minimum of 180 days/year.
+It is up to you to decide which days to homeschool and how long each day.

-NOTE: The state does not require you to show proof that you teach 180 days/year.
+NOTE: The state does not require you to show proof that your child homeschooled 180 days/year.

 (See legal reference #4)

 The Indiana Homeschool Law requires you to give your child “equivalent instruction” to what is taught in public schools.
 There is no current definition in the law of what “equivalent instruction” means.
-Parents are left with the responsibility to determine what educational subjects to teach.
-The law only states that teaching must be done in English.
+Parents are left with the responsibility to determine what educational subjects to include in their child’s educational curriculum.
+The law only states that instruction must take place in English.

-NOTE: The law does not require you to show proof of an “equivalent instruction”.
+NOTE: The law does not require you to show proof of “equivalent instruction”.